aws-neuron/aws-neuron-sdk/release-notes/README.md

 # Neuron Release Notes

+## August 7, 2020 Release
+This release of the Neuron SDK delivers performance enhancements for the BERT Base model.
+Sequence lengths including  128, 256 and 512 were found to have best performance at batch size 6, 3 and 1 respectively using publically available versions of both Pytorch and Tensorflow-based models.
+The compiler option "-O2" was used in all cases.

+A new Kubernetes scheduler extension is included in this release to improve pod scheduling on inf1.6xlarge and inf1.24xlarge instance sizes.
+Details on how the scheduler works and how to apply the scheduler can be found [here](../docs/neuron-container-tools/k8s-neuron-scheduler.md).

 ## August 4, 2020 Release
 Bug fix for a latent issue caused by a race condition in Neuron Runtime leading to possible crashes.
 The crash was observed under stress load conditons.
 All customers are encouraged to update the latest Neuron Runtime package (aws-neuron-runtime), version 1.0.8813.0 or newer.
 Other Neuron packages are being updated as well, but are to be considered non-critical updates.